 In Egan v.
 Delaware River Port Authority, 851 F.3d 263, 274 (3d Cir.
 2017), the Court of Appeals applied the reasoning of Desert Palace to FMLA retaliation-for-exercise claims, and held “that direct evidence is not required to obtain a mixed-motive instruction under the FMLA.”
 The Egan court explained that, if a mixed-motive instruction is requested, the court “should … determine[] whether there [i]s evidence from which a reasonable jury could conclude that the [defendant] had legitimate and illegitimate reasons for its employment decision and that [the plaintiff’s] use of FMLA leave was a negative factor in the employment decision”; if so, the mixed-motive instruction is available.
 Id. at 275.
 For the moment, the Committee has not attempted to determine whether the standard outlined in Egan also governs in Title VII cases.
 That standard differs from the suggestions offered in prior versions of this Comment; those prior suggestions are set out in a footnote.

 Whatever the precise standard for determining when a mixed-motive instruction is available, it is clear that the distinction between mixed-motive and pretext cases is retained after Desert Palace.
-The Third Circuit has indicated that it retains that distinction.
+The Court of Appeals has indicated that it retains that distinction.
 See, e.g., Makky v.
 Chertoff, 541 F.3d 205, 215 (3d Cir.
 2008) (“A Title VII plaintiff may state a claim for discrimination under either the pretext theory set forth in McDonnell Douglas Corp. v.
 Green, 411 U.S. 792 (1973), or the mixed-motive theory set forth in Price Waterhouse v.
 Hopkins, 490 U.S. 228 (1989), under which a plaintiff may show that an employment decision was made based on both legitimate and illegitimate reasons.”).
 See also Qing Qin v.
 Vertex, Inc., 100 F.4th 458 (3d Cir.
 2024) (analyzing plaintiff’s case under both direct evidence and pretext approaches); Hanes v.
 Columbia Gas of Pennsylvania Nisource Co., 2008 WL 3853342 at *4, n.12 (M.D.
 Pa.
-2008) (Third Circuit “adheres to a distinction between ‘pretext’ cases, in which the employee asserts that the employer’s justification for an adverse action is false, and ‘mixed-motives’ cases, in which the employee asserts that both legitimate and illegitimate motivations played a role in the action”; “determinative factor” analysis applies to the former and “motivating factor” analysis applies to the latter).
+2008) (Court of Appeals “adheres to a distinction between ‘pretext’ cases, in which the employee asserts that the employer’s justification for an adverse action is false, and ‘mixed-motives’ cases, in which the employee asserts that both legitimate and illegitimate motivations played a role in the action”; “determinative factor” analysis applies to the former and “motivating factor” analysis applies to the latter).

 Whether to give a mixed-motive or a pretext instruction (or both) is a question of law for the court.
 Starceski v.
 Westinghouse Elec.
 Corp., 54 F.3d 1089, 1097-98 (3d Cir.1995).
 See also Connelly v.
 Lane Const.
 Corp., 809 F.3d 780, 788 (3d Cir.
 2016) (“[E]ven at trial, an employee may present his case under both [pretext and mixed-motive] theories, provided that, prior to instructing the jury, the judge decides whether one or both theories applies” (internal quotation marks and citation omitted).); Urban v.
 Bayer Corp.
 Pharmaceutical Div., 2006 WL 3289946 (D.N.J.
 2006) (analyzing discrimination claim first under mixed-motive theory and then under pretext theory).